SyneRBI/SIRF/DeveloperGuide.md

 # Illustration <a name="Illustration"></a>

+In this section we illustrate how the SIRF software layers interact.
+To avoid duplication, we focus on the case of MR reconstruction by Gadgetron.
+The PET case is totally parallel.

 ### Python <a name="Illustration_Python"></a>

 A reconstruction script normally would contain the following line indicating the source of raw acquisition data:

     acq_data = AcquisitionData(filename)

 (mind that the actual data reading from the indicated file happens later on).
 The above line creates a Python object of AcquisitionData class.
-Focusing, for the sake of illustration, on MR reconstruction by Gadgetron, the definition of this class is provided in the Python module pGadgetron.py, and the constructor method that is called to create this object calls, in turn, a C function via SWIG-generated C-to-Python interface module pygadgetron.py:
+The definition of this class is provided in the Python module pGadgetron.py, and the constructor method that is called to create this object calls, in turn, a C function via SWIG-generated C-to-Python interface module pygadgetron.py:

     self.handle = pygadgetron.cGT_ISMRMRDAcquisitionsFromFile(filename)